 A Berlin-native, Dennis’ love for lieder and new music since a young age led him to unique opportunities throughout his career.
 He embarked on a three year journey from 2016-2019 to perform Hugo Wolf’s Italienisches Liederbuch throughout the United States, during which he made his debut at the National Gallery of Art.
 Last season, he made his Konzerthaus Berlin debut singing works by Franz Schubert and Ned Rorem’s Aftermath during a tour throughout Athens, Paris, Kempten and Teleuda.
 He also performed Mahler’s Rückert and Kindertotenlieder with players of the National Symphony Orchestra.
 Dennis was a finalist at the Young Concert Artists competition and received multiple grants from the Gerda Lissner Foundation.
 A pioneer for new music, Dennis has worked alongside living composers, such as Kris Defoort, Helmut Oehring, Aiyana Braun, Rene Orth and Ned Rorem.
 He sang Paul in the world premiere of Orth’s opera, EMPTY THE HOUSE.
 In 2016, Dennis made his Carnegie Hall debut performing Berio’s Sinfonia.

 Dennis holds a Bachelor of Music degree and Master of Music degree from the Curtis Institute of Music, where he studied with Marlena Malas and Mikael Eliasen.
-He also holds a Bachelor of Music degree for conducting from the University of the Arts Berlin.
+He also studied conducting at the University of the Arts Berlin.
 His training includes past resident artist apprenticeships with the International Meistersinger Akademie (Neumarkt, Germany), the Chautauqua Music Festival, and the Franz Schubert Institute (Baden bei Wien).
 His debut album, DENNIS, was released in 2009 by Sony Music.